mohamed2003fh/personal-website/book.md

 - Documented local development instructions and project layout inside `README.md` so future work has a clear starting point.
 - Added structured data modules (about, contact, experience, projects) to power the upcoming sections.
 - Implemented About and Experience sections leveraging the new data, including stat cards and a vertical impact timeline, and verified via `npm run build`.
+- Shipped Projects and Contact sections with data-driven cards, social CTAs, and a mailto-backed form, then documented the contact behavior in the README.